If you follow me on Snapchat (sweetmonday) or Instagram

 Anyway, enough of me babbling on.
 So the sushi making kit itself includes seaweed, sushi rice, sushi seasoning, soy sauce, sesame seeds, ginger, wasabi, chop sticks and the sushi mat to roll it with.
 Priced at just over £20, it’s an absolute bargain!
 There is enough rice and seaweed to make countless sushi rolls… Well 10.
 But that’s 10 absolutely huge rolls.
 We used 3 of them and made some nigiri and we had way too much food.
 So it’s great value for money.

 On Saturday morning, we headed down into Crouch End and made a stop at our local fish mongers.
 Here we purchased a small piece of tuna and some salmon.
 Next door is our local green grocers where we bought a cucumber and avocado.
-In total this came to just £9.
-And we bought local, which I’m a huge advocate of.
-People believe buying local, or going to a butchers or fish mongers, is more expensive.
-But it’s really not that bad.
-Yes you might pay a pound or two more here and there, but you get much better quality of food, it lasts a lot longer before going off, and you’re supporting your local community.
+It’s great to shope local where we can, and support small businesses.

 Stew cut the tuna and salmon into reasonably thin strips, leaving some slightly thicker pieces to use for nigiri.